Jalaj-G/Finite-Element-Analysis-of-Solid-Mechanics-Problem/README.md

 Percentage accuracy can be calculated as: (316.41/316.6)*100 = 99.939 or 99.94

 # Third Problem
-To find the stresses in the members of the truss subjected to load as shown below.
+To find the stresses in the members of the truss subjected to load as shown above.
 (All the members have same cross sectional area with radius = 0.01m)

 ![truss](https://user-images.githubusercontent.com/88960574/129481585-1894ecab-eb21-4eb8-9407-1befd8238ec8.png)